dhruvkar/planetlabs/README.md

 **words.txt** is the full dictionary file, copied from */usr/share/dict/words* on my macbook.

 To run, copy at least **words.txt** and **anagram.py** to the same folder locally.
-Then run the following in terminal:
+Then run the following in the terminal:

 `python anagram.py`